cruppstahl/upscaledb-erlang/README.md

 === Licensing ===

-The erlang driver is released under the GNU Public License (GPL) 3.0, just like upscaledb.
+The erlang driver is released under the Apache Public License 2.0, just like upscaledb.
 See the file COPYING for more information.

-A commercial, proprietary license for upscaledb is available on request.
-See http://upscaledb.com for more information.

 === Thanks ===